DemgelOpenSource/angular2-nav/README.md

 ### Explanation (Controller)
 #### Tab Object
 In this case `tabOne` is used to be pass information to the first tab.
 Property `title` is the title of the tab, and will be displayed in the tabList.
 The `canActivate` property is a function used to determine if a tab can be displayed.
+## CSS
+You will need to customize the list using your own CSS.
+The list will recieve either `an-tablist` or a custom class name defined with `anListClass`.
+### an-active / an-inactive
+These classes are added to the `li`.
+### an-canactivate / an-cantactivate
+These classes are added to the `li` based on if the tab can be activated based on the `canActivate` function passed in.